justin-git01/ltd_forecasting/README.md

 - **analysis04_cross_validation**: The main directory containing all files related to performing cross-validation for 10 folds of training sets with a thorough forecast reconciliation procedure.
 This includes RMSE and MAPE computation and plotting for 12-step-ahead forecasts.
 - **data**: Contains all initial and generated data used in the project.
 - **presentation**: Contains files related to the presentation about the project.
+- **FINAL_FORECAST**: Contains the final forecast data for each type of reconciliation, along with the related files used to produce these forecasts.

 ## Project Overview